lcdb/lcdb-wf/docs/decisions.rst

 backwards-compatible with prior lcdb-wf versions.
 Specifically, by providing TSV sampletables, forcing a sample column name, and populating the table with subsamples.
-It would be convenient to offload the complexity of handling technical replicate configuration to a third-party package.
+It would be convenient to offload the complexity of handling technical replicate configuration to a third-party package like PEP.

 However, getting technical replicates to work correctly proved to be tricky, due to the way they come in as lists in the resulting dataframe with PEP.
-While it would be possible to fix this, some initial experimentation with this suggested that it would actually be more complex to do that, so deferring to another package did not result in a net gain in convenience or in complexity reduction.
+While it would be possible to fix this, some initial experimentation with this suggested that it would actually be adding more complexity, so deferring to another package did not result in a net gain in convenience or in complexity reduction.